prometheus/jmx_exporter/docs/README.md

 ## Standalone JMX Exporter

-The Standalone JMX Exporter runs as a separate application to your application, and collects JMX MBean metrics via RMI.
+The Standalone JMX Exporter runs as a separate application to your application and collects JMX MBean metrics via RMI.

 Getting started with the Standalone JMX Exporter...